-Through studies, relationships with Israeli teenagers, and a rela-world, travel experience to Israel, you will feel part of the worldwide Jewish people and build deep connecetions to Israel - modern and ancient people and land.
+Through studies in English and Hebrew, relationships with Israeli teenagers, and a six week study experience in Israel, you will feel a part of the worldwide Jewish people and build deep connections to the people and land of Israel.

 We encourage students to think about what being Jewish means to them.
-How do they think about Jewish observance and culture?
-Where do they see themselves in relation to a community?
-Through rituals and traditions, through conversations and discussions, presentations and lectures, prayer or reflections, students take up the challenge of defining for themselves what values they will carry with them as adults.
+How do you think about Jewish observance and culture?
+Where do you see yourself in relation to a community?
+Through rituals and traditions, conversations and discussions, presentations and lectures, prayer or reflections, Gann students take up the challenge of defining for themselves what values they carry with them as adults.

-More formal activities such as those described below are complemented by informal conversations—a chat with an advisor, a sleep-over at a friend’s house, a story shared with a classmate.
-What we have at Gann is a community that encourages mutual respect as well as curiosity and makes a place for the serious consideration of personal values, community values and life’s meaning and purpose.
+More formal activities such as those described below are complemented by informal conversations—a chat with an advisor, a Shabbaton at a friend's house, a story shared with a classmate.
+What we have at Gann is a community that encourages mutual respect as well as curiosity.
+A place for the serious consideration of personal values, community values and life's meaning and purpose.